AstroPilot97/web-music-library/README.md

-# web-music-library
+# Web-Music-Library

-An internet application that serves as a cohesive music library, dynamically collecting data from various sources into one unified service.
+A cohesive web library collecting music-oriented data from various sources into one unified service.

-Includes connection to Spotify Web API and Genius.com API.
+Includes connection to Spotify API and Genius.com API.